Rohde-Schwarz/rsicplugindocumentation/docs/source/Chapter_11_PluginSettings.rst

 3. **Show Editor Context Menu Item: Search Command** - allow for this entry in the script editor right-click context menu.
 4. **Show Add Instrument Button at the Top** - showing the Add Instrument button on the top of the main panel is handy, if you have too many instruments in the list.
 Having the add button at the top saves you the scrolling down action.
 5. **Export Plugin Settings** - Exports all the settings and the instruments list to a xml file.
-6. **Import Plugin Settings** - Imports the selected xml file as a plugin settings.
+6. **Import Plugin Settings** - Imports the selected xml file as a plugin setting.
 You need to restart the IDE afterwards.
 7. **Export SCPI Tree Cache** - exports all the cached SCPI Trees to a single zip file.
 This way you can share or backup all the read-out SCPI Trees without a need to have each instrument physically available.
 8. **Import SCPI Tree Cache** - imports the SCPI Trees contained in the selected zip file - copies them into the plugin's cache.
 Overwrites the existing ones.